movabs/movabs.github.io/thoughts/_posts/2022-11-28-dark_forest_computer_science.markdown

 for the problem's language.
 Foe example, consider poker.
 Since it's both non-deterministic and unobservable, an optimal poker-playing algorithm will be a function of the other players strategies.
 Creating an algorithm may require building [heuristics](https://en.wikipedia.org/wiki/Heuristic).
-The last example generally falls under the term "Artificial Intelligence (AI)" The creation of algorithms capable of finding solutions to arbitrarily difficult problems, And there are generally two camps: "neats" and rge "scruffies".
+The last example generally falls under the term "Artificial Intelligence (AI)".
+The creation of algorithms capable of finding solutions to arbitrarily difficult problems, And there are generally two camps: "neats" and rge "scruffies".
 The "neats" like to design systems using formal logic and mathematics, since such methods are infallible, ince a method is produced then the work is done.
 The "scruffies", on the other hand, like to engineer systems that tend to get the job done